-This website exists to support the Strathbogie Sustainable Forest group and report community advocacy for the Strathbogie State Forest.
+This website supports the Save Our Strathbogie Forest (SOSF) group and report community advocacy for the Strathbogie Forest.

 To get involved, either follow this site (complete the box in the sidebar), leave a comment at the bottom of any page, or follow the Our Strathbogie Forest Facebook page.